AlexxNB/derver/README.md

 ## Remote control

-There is a way to perform some actions in curently oppened browser windows.
+There is a way to perform some actions in currently opened browser windows.
 For example you want to reload page from external script.

 ```js
 import {createRemote} from 'derver';